elastic/connectors/docs/DEVELOPING.md

 #### Configure Network Drive connector

-Following configuration fields need to be provided for setting up the connector:
+The following configuration fields need to be provided for setting up the connector:

 ##### `username`